 These terms of business of Tolhurst Fisher LLP, as supplemented and/or amended by any relevant Engagement Letter, apply to each Matter we work on for you.

 No variation of these terms shall be effective unless it is in writing and is signed by one of our Partners.

 2.1 Our Authority

 2.1.1 You give us full authority to act for you to the fullest extent necessary or desirable to provide the Services.
 In particular, we may engage barristers and other third parties and otherwise incur on your behalf reasonable expenses of a type which it is necessary or desirable to incur in relation to the Services in question.

 2.1.2 If we so require you will contract directly with any third party so engaged by us and assume direct responsibility to them for the payment of their fees and expenses.

 2.2 Our Services

-2.2.1 The Partner at Tolhurst Fisher LLP named in any Engagement Letter as the “Client Partner” will be the Partner primarily responsible for the provision of our Services.
+2.2.1 The Partner at Tolhurst Fisher LLP named in the Engagement Letter as the “Client Partner” will be the Partner primarily responsible for the provision of the Services.
 That Partner has complete discretion to deploy such of our lawyers, trainee lawyers, paralegals or other staff as she/he deems necessary or desirable to ensure appropriate delivery of the Services.

 2.2.2 We only advise on the laws of England and Wales.
 If you require advice on the laws of other jurisdictions, we will, with your agreement, instruct lawyers practicing those laws to give such advice, on the same basis as we engage other third parties on your behalf.